Pichinglis: Language contact between Pichi and Spanish

 Spanish has left a deep imprint on the lexicon and grammar of Pichi.
 Code-mixing is an integral part of the linguistic system of Pichi.
 The pervasive influence of Spanish on Pichi is for one part, the consequence of language policy.
-Since colonial rule, Spanish has remained the sole medium of instruction at all levels of the educational system (cf. e.g. Lipski 1991: 35-36).
-There is a widespread competence in different registers of Spanish by Pichi speakers in Malabo (cf. Lipski 1985, 1992).
+Since colonial rule, Spanish has remained the sole medium of instruction at all levels of the educational system.
+There is a widespread competence in different registers of Spanish by Pichi speakers in Malabo.
 In Malabo, the acquisition of Spanish begins in early childhood, even for many working-class Equatoguineans with little or no school education.
 Equally, the burgeoning oil economy of Equatorial Guinea has led to increased urbanisation, extending multi-ethnic social networks and the spread of Pichi as a native language.
 In such a socio-economic environment and amidst a high general competence in the official language Spanish, code-mixing between Pichi and Spanish, rather than being exceptional, is consciously and confidently articulated in daily life.